BenW2140/coding-project-4/README.md

-The program will allow the user to select a size for a pizza|Medium|Medium pizza The program will allow the user to select one topping for a pizza|Pepperoni|Medium pizza w/ pepperoni The program will allow the user to select multiple toppings for a pizza|Ham, Pineapple|Medium pizza w/ ham and pineapple
+The program will allow the user to select a size for a pizza|Medium|Medium pizza The program will allow the user to select one topping for a pizza|Pepperoni|Medium pizza w/ pepperoni The program will allow the user to select multiple toppings for a pizza|Ham, Pineapple|Medium pizza w/ ham and pineapple The program will allow the user to add multiple pizzas to an order|Add to Order|Pizza added The program will allow the user to order multiple times|Confirm Order The program will allow the user to select a pizza they've ordered to view the details of it|Pizza1|Price:, Size:, Toppings:

 ## Known Bugs